I'm back! Back to the blog, and back in Madagascar. I'll be here until October, and let me tell you, it's already been quite a trip.

 But at the root of all this, really, was my chosen role as a translator.
 What good would my stories be, when I could tell the stories of the people here, in their own words?
 The real stories of the real lived experiences of the real people in this real country, instead of some quick travelogue jotted down by someone who flew away almost as quickly as she'd arrived?
 This is what I've been doing for the last four years: telling Malagasy stories by Malagasy authors.
 Because they know best.
 It seems like a "duh" thing to say, but that's the truth.
 Why would I want to let my own stories get in the way of theirs, especially when I have chosen to dedicate my professional life to telling other people's stories in a new language?

 So that's what I've done.
 I've tried to keep pretty quiet about my own experiences in Madagascar for a while, because there was such a lack of Malagasy voices in English.
 However, that's finally starting to change -- the first novel is out in English, and there are a few more in the works (more on that when I'm allowed to talk about it!) -- so my voice will no longer be the only one that many English-speakers have access to.
-Plus, there are a few Malagasies writing directly in English, too (they're listed on the Madagascar page of this website, which I'll link to once the internet is faster!).
+Plus, there are a few Malagasies writing directly in English, too (they're listed on the Madagascar page of this website).

 So . . .
 I'm here.
 Again.
 For a longer trip this time.
 And although I still feel rather ridiculously out of my depth, there are things that I can write about, that I can feel comfortable writing about.
 I want to write about this place, and I can easily share little snippets of different parts of life here.
 (What I can't do is try to summarize the entire culture and people and food and art and life of this whole wide country in one huge over-arching essay.
 So why try?)
 I can write about little things as they happen, the same way anyone does in normal life on a blog or social media.
 Because any life, all life, is so much more complex than one page on the Internet.